bakuhatsu/Rsite/_posts/2016-04-28-Physics-of-R-Universe.markdown

 > ABA_levels_example <- c(55, 44, 66, 54, 56)
 > b <- stderr(ABA_levels_example)
 >
-> a > b # use this command to ask "is a greater than b?"
-[1] FALSE
+> print(a)
+> print(b)
+> print(a+b)
 ```

 This allows us to easily do complex calculations without writing out all of the code for individual commands.
-Above, we showed that the standard error for the GA measurements was not larger than the standard error for the ABA measurements (just a random example).
+Above, we set the variables `a` and `b` to contain the standard error for the GA measurements and the standard error for the ABA measurements (just a random example).
+We can then perform other actions with `a` and `b`, such as adding them or feeding them to another function.
 Nesting these sorts of calls — making function calls on the returned value of other functions — is the basis of all R data analysis.

-We want to type the least amount of code to get the work done.
+***The golden rule is to try and type the least amount of code to get the work done.***